How to Apply

 Essex School Direct Training Programmes

 All applications must be made through the UCAS website using their 'Apply' system.
 Our Partnership is UCAS code 1OS (that's letter 'O', not zero).

 It is highly recommended that all applicants make contact with us for an initial, informal visit to ensure that this route is the right one for them.

-Having some school experience prior to, or during the process of your application, is highly advisable and trainees would find it valuable.
+Having some school experience prior to, or during the process of your application, is always useful.
 If you have not done so already, you may wish to make contact with a local school or with us to arrange some observation experience for you.

 Please note that having no school experience will NOT preclude you from applying.

 An enhanced Disclosure and Barring Service check (DBS) is required for entry to Initial Teacher Training.
 We ask applicants to confirm that they agree to a check by the Disclosure and Barring Service.

 To qualify for this school-centred route, you must have English and Maths GCSE (or equivalent) at Grade 4/C or above and a degree preferably in the subject you want to teach.
 (Primary candidates must also have a Grade 4/C in GCSE Science.)
 However, through our provider TES Institute we offer SKE (Subject Knowledge Enhancement - please see our SKE menu.
 You must have two references and you must have passed the English and Maths professional skills tests before a formal offer of a place on the training programme is made.

 How we select: